vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-31. To the sages whose minds are purified by the trust in the knowledge of God, the knowledge of God men- tioned in the Sastras, is the atonemen.t for all the sins. committed by them.
+31. To the sages whose minds are purified by the trust in the knowledge of God, the knowledge of God mentioned in the Sastras, is the atonemen.t for all the sins. committed by them.
 </details>